nirusu04/nirusu04/README.md

 ## Hi there, I am Sampada ˚.🎀༘⋆
-Thankyou for checking out my Github
+Thankyou for checking out my Github.
 Hope you enjoy your stay !
                   ┊         ┊       ┊   ┊    ┊        ┊
 ┊         ┊       ┊   ┊   ˚★⋆｡˚  ⋆